handsontable/handsontable/docs/next/guides/rows/row-height.md

 ## Adjust the row height manually

-To adjust the row height manually, set the option `manualRowResize` to `true`.
-This allows users to manually resize the row height by dragging the handle between the adjacent row headers.
-This feature requires row headers to be enabled, set `rowHeaders` to `true`.
+Set the option `manualRowResize` to `true` to allow users to manually resize the row height by dragging the handle between the adjacent row headers.
+Don't forget to enable row headers by setting `rowHeaders` to `true`.

-You can adjust the size of one or rows simultaneously, even if the selected rows are not placed next to each other.
+You can adjust the size of one or multiple rows simultaneously, even if the selected rows are not placed next to each other.

 ::: example #example4
 ```js